 This blog…. will offer an efficient technique for Feeling types.
 The second object of focus is the Mantra.
 A nonsensical (usually) phrase attached to an intent.
 In other words, a specifically designed technique that allows you to ‘hold’ or ‘focus’ your intent.
-You can choose the example given, a pre-existing one or make your own (discussed in part 4 of this series).
+You can choose the example given, a pre-existing one or make your own.
 But for the purpose of this guide/discussion, the intent is to become familiar with focusing the mind.

 I was naturally drawn to this particular concentrative technique while exploring the Feeling function.
 I was intrigued by the topic of Buddhist Tantra in relation to the process of Individuation.
 Yes, the options are almost endless.
 This is just what I found to be the most efficient.
 Keep in mind these are introversion techniques.

 Remember, it’s just a guide…. but it can be extremely useful.
 I’m sure the reader has a general idea of what their mode of orientation is.
 Your hobby and the thing you think about all the time probably has a direct relation to it.
 If you are unsure, there are plenty of free tests online but these examples should be relatable.
 I encourage the reader to do some of their own research if they are unfamiliar with such concepts…. or if these examples don’t suit.

 “Current research does not support large differences in the health benefits of different meditation modalities.
 Instead, it appears that the regularity of meditation practice is more important than the type of meditation practised and preferences are mostly subjective rather than reflecting substantive differences in quality.”
 (Rutledge).

 This blog will offer a meditation technique relative to the second psychological function….

 Feeling types are individuals that follow their hearts and emotions.
 Empathic and generous, they are at home in intense scenarios as they are naturals at expressing compassion which is precisely the intent behind this particular mantra.
 A bonus to our original intent.